Formcord - Why I built this as an npm package

 What's Next

-- Optional adapters for other platforms
+- Maybe support other platforms later

-- Keep the core tiny and stable
+- Keep the core simple and stable